Athabasca oil sands: Land

+The oil sands have been described by first nations peoples, scientists, lawyers, journalists and environmental groups as ecocide.
 Approximately 20% of Alberta's oil sands are recoverable through open-pit mining, while 80% require in situ extraction technologies (largely because of their depth).
 Open pit mining destroys the boreal forest and muskeg, while in situ extraction technologies cause less significant damage.
 Approximately 0.19% of the Alberta boreal forest has been disturbed by open pit mining.
 The Alberta government requires companies to restore the land to "equivalent land capability".
 This means that the ability of the land to support various land uses after reclamation is similar to what existed, but that the individual land uses may not necessarily be identical.

 In some particular circumstances the government considers agricultural land to be equivalent to forest land.
 Oil sands companies have reclaimed mined land to use as pasture for wood bison instead of restoring it to the original boreal forest and muskeg.
 Syncrude asserts they have reclaimed 22% of their disturbed land, a figure disputed by other sources, who assess Syncrude more accurately reclaimed only 0.2% of its disturbed land.